 Each electrical corporation's WMP must include plans for vegetation management.
-77
+86

-In this section, the electrical corporation must provide qualitative and quantitative targets for vegetation management and inspections.
+In this section, the electrical corporation must provide qualitative and quantitative targets for vegetation management and inspections. for each year of the three-year WMP cycle.
 The electrical corporation must provide at least one qualitative or quantitative target for the following initiatives:

-- Wood and Slash Management (Section 9.5) - Defensible Space (Section 9.6) - Integrated Vegetation Management (Section 9.7) - Vegetation Management and Inspections Workforce (Section 9.12)
+- Wood and Slash Management (Section 9.5) - Defensible Space (Section 9.6) - Integrated Vegetation Management (Section 9.7) - Vegetation Management and Inspections Workforce Planning (Section 9.1213)